Pretreatment in homelessness outreach

 The concept of pretreatment was first used in the context of substance abuse, and the engagement and harm minimisation strategies used by the treatment agencies in this field.

-As developed and articulated by Jay Levy, pretreatment has a number of key principles, which he identifies as:
+As developed and articulated by Levy, pretreatment has five key principles, running throughout all engagement work, which he identifies as:

 - promoting safety